johnbillion/action-wordpress-plugin-attestation/readme.md

 * Consider how attestations can be used as part of workflows for installing and deploying plugins
   - WP-CLI
   - Composer, Packagist, WPackagist
-* Sigstore, in-toto, SLSA, SBOM, OpenSSF Scorecard...
+* Sigstore, Cosign, Rekor, SLSA, SBOM, OpenSSF Scorecard...

 ## License